vmware-tanzu/community-edition/addons/maintainer-docs/content/roles/maintainer.md

 ### Ownership

-* Ensure that the package meets minimum package standards as defined in the Package Creation documentation.
+* Ensure that the package meets minimum package standards as defined in the Creation documentation.
 * Performs as intended
 * Is available for consumption